Skip to main content Scroll Top

 President and Vice President of MPS Studios Dallas

-With over 30 years providing exceptional service to clients worldwide MPS is a full-service facility offering 65,000 square feet of sound stages, equipment, and support staff.
+Mark Beasley, with over 30 years providing exceptional service to clients worldwide, MPS is a full-service facility offering 65,000 square feet of sound stages, equipment, and support staff.
 MPS provides standard packages or custom orders for the production of motion pictures, documentaries, industrial films and television commercials.
 MPS prides itself on not only focusing on providing the friendliest, most comfortable atmosphere and the most functional facility imaginable, they aim to give their clients the best rental experience possible.
 With over 20 specialists and trained technicians on staff to service each job from pre-production to deliverables, MPS has the knowledge and expertise to support their client’s projects like no one else.

 Michael Cain